speth/ember/readme.txt

     $ ln -s /path/to/cantera/lib/python2.6/site-packages/Cantera ~/.local/lib/python2.6/site-packages/

+5. Prepare the documentation (optional)

+    $ doxygen

+To view the HTML docs, open "doc/html/index.html" in your web browser.

-5. Prepare your kinetics mechanism.
+6. Prepare your kinetics mechanism.
 If you're starting with a mechanism that's in the Chemkin format, it will need to be converted:

     $ source /wherever/cantera/is/installed/setup_cantera